Internal gravity waves in stratified flows with and without vortical modes: Results

 \subsubsection{Conversion of kinetic to potential energy}

-We can observe on Figure~\ref{fig:conversion} that the conversion between potential energy and kinetic energy $\tilde{\mathcal{B}}$ are also very similar with or without vortical modes.
+We can observe, in Figure~\ref{fig:conversion}, that the conversion between potential energy and kinetic energy $\tilde{\mathcal{B}}$ is very similar with or without vortical modes.
 This is not surprising since the vertical velocity is fully contained in waves modes, and not in vortical modes.
-Naturally, the amplitude of $\tilde{\mathcal{B}}$ is important only when $\chi_{d, \kk} < 1$, meaning that waves need to not be damped too strongly by viscosity in order to convert potential energy to kinetic energy (or conversely).
-Yet, we observe that $\tilde{\mathcal{B}}$ is whether positive or negative in average, even in the region $\chi_{L, \kk} < 1/3$.
-Consequently, if waves certainly exist in this range, they cannot subsist because their kinetic energy is converted into potential energy or vice-versa.
+Naturally, the amplitude of $\tilde{\mathcal{B}}$ is important only when $\gamma_{\kk} < 1$, meaning that waves need to not be damped too strongly by viscosity or diffusivity in order to convert potential energy to kinetic energy (or conversely).
+Yet, we observe that $\tilde{\mathcal{B}}$ is non-zero and has a definite sign when $\gamma_{\kk} > 1$.
+Consequently, if waves certainly exist in this range, they cannot persist because their kinetic energy is converted into potential energy or vice-versa.
 Therefore, these simulations are unlikely to correspond to a WWT regime, even in the buoyancy range and without vortical modes.
-Nevertheless, we observe that $\tilde{\mathcal{B}}$ fluctuates in time in the buoyancy range ($k\leq k_b$).
+Nevertheless, we observe that $\tilde{\mathcal{B}}$ fluctuates in time in the buoyancy range ($k\leq \kb$).